Why Most Startups Fail And What’s The Best Plan To Succeed

 Most of this can be done before investing any substantial resource into the business, and that’s really the best thing about Lean Startup methodology.
 The most difficult thing is to resist from the instinct to jump into “build mode”.
 Instead, we invest some time to de-risk an idea before investing heavily in it.
 Everyone is in love with their idea, and the last thing we want to know is that it’s not a good one.
 But the sooner we realise an idea is flawed – i.e. there is no market need for it – the better it is.

 In terms of practical steps, this is the usual process we apply to validate a new business idea and achieve product-market fit:

 conduct another round of qualitative interviews with target customers, to understand if the solution prepared solves the problem and if they are willing to pay for it.
-At this stage is mandatory to attempt to get a commitment from them
+At this stage it is mandatory to attempt to get a commitment from them.

-iterate the solution, and conduct new interviews in case they don’t commit
+iterate the solution, and conduct new interviews if they didn’t commit already.

 Have a business idea?
 Take the first step of your Lean entrepreneurship journey by compiling a Lean Canvas.